Yasuni vs Cuyabeno Ecuadorian Amazon Rainforest

 Which park affords the highest likelihood of spotting animals?

-Both parks boast being among the most biodiverse planets in the world.
+Both Yasuni and Cuyabeno boast being among the most biodiverse parks in the world.
 Between Yasuni vs Cuyabeno, we give the edge of seeing more animals to Cuyabeno.
 Why?
+It’s not that there ARE more animals, its that they are easier to see.
 The Cuyabeno river is less wide, slower-moving, and has more lagoons and lakes.
 Because of the features listed above, the Cuyabeno affords a higher likelihood of spotting animals even though they both have a similar quantity of animals.

 Think about it this way, when going slowly down a narrow river, you are much more likely to see the subtle movements of the creatures versus looking farther away and moving at a faster rate.